Why Does Bathroom Smell Like A Paint Thinner? (Explained)

 Paint thinners are the solvents that help in dissolving and reducing the thickness of oil-based paints.
 When there is a need for making a mixture thin, Paint thinners come to the rescue.
 Besides, Paint thinners are also used for various cleaning purposes such as removing grease residue, and stains as well as cleaning paint equipment (paintbrushes, rollers, etc).

-Why Bathroom Smell Like A Paint Thinner?
+Why does My Bathroom Smell Like Paint Thinner?

 After a repaint, the smell can settle in fabrics such as clothes and carpets present in your bathroom.
 As a result, you have to deal with this smell for days.